ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Framework Evaluation

 \subsubsection{\mr{}Sign}

 \mr{}Sign is a business app that manages NDAs and contracts.
-It has the basic functionalities of creating documents, sharing documents for signing, and user management.
-In total, the app is composed of around 867 lines of code, only 51 (6\%) of which are related to building multimodal UIs.
+It allows users to create documents, share documents with clients for signing, and manage clients.
+For example, users can say ``Show me the signature request from John'', click on the email address and say ``Only show me requests from this email'', or click on the email address and say ``Share the document in the most recent signature request to this email''.
+The app is comprised of 867 lines of code, with only 51 (6\%) related to building the multimodal UI.